VirtusLab/git-machete/README.md

 **Bash and zsh completion scripts are provided** in completion/ directory, see [wiki for their installation instructions](https://github.com/VirtusLab/git-machete/wiki).

-git-machete works under both Python 2.7 and Python 3.x.
+git-machete requires Python >= 3.6.
+Python 2.x is no longer supported.

 ### Using Homebrew (macOS)